Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 - the boolean false
 - '', "", ``, empty string

-It is good to remember those truthy values and falsy values.
+It's important to remember truthy and falsy values.
 In later section, we will use them with conditions to make decisions.

 ## Undefined